Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

   * `timeout`: Maximum lifespan of a connection.
 Default is None, i.e. no limit.
   * `numProcesses`: Number of parallel client processes.
 Default is 1.
   * `runsPerConnection`: Number of runs performed before connection is closed.
 Default is None, i.e. no limit.
+  * `singleConnection`: This indicates if the connection should be used for the complete stream of queries.
+Default is True.
+Switch this off, if you want to have reconnects during the stream, for example to inspect the effect of reconnection of execution times.
 * `hostsystem`: Describing information for report in particular about the host system.
   This can be written automatically by https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager
 * `monitoring`: We might also add information about fetching [monitoring](#monitoring) metrics.